jonhiggs/ml67/doc/03-patching.md

 - Have you obscured the only point available for one of the pins? (unlikely regardless of where you use.)
 - Are most of the points nearby so you're not running silly amounts of wire around?

 The point I used was quite close to a hole in the board but it worked pretty good I thought.
+There are probably many other good spots too.

 I placed my Teensy on the Filco board with some double-sided tape.
 I've also grounded the Filco using the solder pad on the underside of the Teensy.